Chevrolet Corvette (C8): Engine

 The Stingray uses a new version of the LS-based GM small-block engine derived from the C7 Stingray's LT1, now called the LT2.
-The new naturally aspirated 6.2 L OHV V8 with crossplane crank shaft is rated at 490 hp at 6,450 rpm and 465 lbft of torque at 5,150 rpm, an improvement of 40 hp and 10 lbft over the outgoing LT1.
+The new naturally aspirated 6.2 L OHV V8 with crossplane crankshaft is rated at 490 hp at 6,450 rpm and 465 lbft of torque at 5,150 rpm, an improvement of 40 hp and 10 lbft over the outgoing LT1.
 The engine uses a dry sump lubrication system.
 Like the LT1, the LT2 features Active Fuel Management, or cylinder deactivation, which is used when the car is subjected to low load scenarios such as highway cruising.

 The engine has two radiators, one on each side in the front.
 The Z51 package includes a third radiator, a radiator on the rear driver's side, cooling both engine oil and transmission lubricant, taking air in through the rear quarter panel opening.

 The optional NPP sport exhaust system brings the total power output to 495 hp and torque to 470 lbft.
 Chevrolet says that the C8 can accelerate to 60 mph in 2.9 seconds when equipped with the optional Z51 package; Car and Driver recorded an adjusted time of 2.8 seconds.